Salva / Salva Drift

 Front Lines / Eluria Colony

-Items: Rose Hips, Blueberry, Aceras, Leather Armor, 200 FOL, Resurrection Bottle, Strawberry Jam, Blackberry, Long Sword, Rena's Hairpin, Rena's Pendant
+Items: Rose Hips, Blueberry, Aceras, Leather Armor, 200 FOL, Resurrection Bottle, Strawberry Jam, Long Sword, Communicator

-Items: Portrait B, Blackberry, Rose Hips, Blueberry (x2), Silver, Iron, Gold (x2), Spectacles, Heavy Ring, Ring of Happiness
+Items: Heavy Ring, Portrait B, Blackberry (x2), Rose Hips, Blueberry (x2), Silver, Iron, Gold (x2), Spectacles, Ring of Happiness, Rena's Hairpin

 You're now in a confusing-looking place, but it's not too bad.
 First, keep going left and to the next screen to pick up a Gold.
 You can't go any further left here (right, like you'd be able to beat a dragon with a Long Sword) so go back right one screen.
 Go up and take the first left to reach a Blueberry and another Gold.
 Go back right and up again; you'll see a save point.
 Going right (the passage below the door, that is) leads backwards, so head left for a Spectacles.
 Now save at the save point and head into the nearby door.

 You'll confront Alen and enter a "boss fight".
 Alen-Tax has a mere 400 HP and is a total wimp; plus you'll have Rena for this fight to heal you if you get tired.
 He'll go down easily.
 You'll end up just outside Mayor Regis's house in Arlia.
 Go back into the house and talk to him for a longish scene, and you'll wind up upstairs in his house.
 Go down and to the balcony for yet another scene.
 Now go back up, downstairs, and exit the house.
 Head left a screen and down to the bridge for your last scene.
-Now that the story's all set up, the game begins!
-Rena joins your party, and the two scenarios now coincide for the vast remainder of the game.
+Now that the story's all set up, Rena joins your party and the game begins!

 Items: Wooden Shield, Leather Helm, 500 FOL, 600 FOL, Passport, Treasure Map